Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 **Plan** - contains the details about how to charge consumers, how often and how much.

-**Quotas** - describes the itemized units per resource or group of resources in the product, and how much of those units they are entitled to use over a billing period.
+**Quotas** - describe the itemized units per resource or group of resources in the product, and how much of those units they are entitled to use over a billing period.

-**Units** - defines the billable units.
+**Units** - define the billable units.
 For example: Transactions, Seats, Messages.
 Used with the quotas to describe the pricing and how many units a consumer is entitled to use.

 ## Product plan states